Information for New Students

 - The natural place to start is in CS 111 (Introduction to Computer Science).
 CS 111, which is offered every term, requires no previous experience in computer science, is required for the computer science major, and is a prerequisite for all other courses in the department.

-- If you received a score of 3 or better on the Advanced Placement Computer Science A exam, you should consider enrolling in CS 201 (Data Structures).
-If you choose this option, on successful completion of CS 201 (grade of C- or better) you will receive credit for CS 111 as well.
+- If you received a score of 3 or better on the Advanced Placement Computer Science A exam, you should enroll in either CS 201, CS 202, or CS 208.
+If you have taken the AP CS Principles exam but not the AP CS A exam, you should choose CS 111 as your first CS course at Carleton.